aws-ia/terraform-aws-permission-sets/README.md

 }
 ```

-Next, you can call the module, specifying the AWS provider and the region where IAM Identity Center is deployed:
+Next, you can call the module, specifying the AWS provider and the IAM Identity Center region (e.g. **us-east-1**):

 ```hcl
 provider "aws" {